baptooo/safely-set-inner-html/README.md

 ```

 🚨 Actually the only way to keep this HTML tag is the use of **dangerouslySetInnerHTML** but it presents
-a high security risk and the team actually warns you about it : [read this to know more](https://reactjs.org/docs/dom-elements.html#dangerouslysetinnerhtml)
+a high security risk and the team actually warns you about it: [read this to know more](https://reactjs.org/docs/dom-elements.html#dangerouslysetinnerhtml)

 😇 **safelySetInnerHTML** will solve this issue by filtering and creating automatically the react dom and return
 it to your component.